psabol571/sarsabsim-webapi/internal/hospital_mgmt/README.md

 - All models include automatic ID generation using UUID if not provided
 - Timestamps (`created_at`, `updated_at`) are automatically managed
 - The implementation preserves creation timestamps during updates
-- List operations (GET collections) are marked as not implemented and would require additional database service methods
+- All endpoints are fully implemented with complete CRUD operations and list functionality
 - The module uses BSON tags for MongoDB integration alongside JSON tags